Alzira, Spain: Geographic situation

-Alzira is located in the province of Valencia, on the left bank of the Júcar river, and on the Valencia–Alicante railway.
+Alzira is located in the province of Valencia, on the left bank of the Xúquer river, and on the Valencia–Alicante railway.

 Alzira's climate is typically Mediterranean: warm with no extremes of temperature either in summer or winter.
 Rainfall is scarce and irregular.
 Torrential rains usually follow periods of relative drought.

-The town is situated on the shores of the Júcar river and contains the Murta and Casella valleys.
+The town is situated on the shores of the Xúquer river and contains the Murta and Casella valleys.
 Alzira's borough extends over 111 square kilometres.